Here are some interesting Nepal facts which were chosen and researched by kids especially for kids.

 Nepal is one of the poorest and least developed countries in the world.
 Many people live in poor conditions and especially young people try to find better life in other countries.
 About 1 in 4 Nepali live below the poverty line.

 The economy in Nepal is mainly driven by agriculture, the textile industry and tourism.
 Rice is grown in Nepal in the fertile valleys.
-Rice is a Nepalese staple food and eaten with every meal.

 India, China and the USA are the main trading partners.